cajacko/writing/writing/forgetting.md

 - Add checklists to reminders (you'll never remember long lists)
 - Add links and attachments to reminders
 - Create static reminders (reminders that don't have a due date, but you can check at any time e.g. A checklist you use every time you pack to go travelling)
-- Get notifications when reminder are due
+- Get notifications when reminders are due

 _I use Trello for this.
-You can check out **this post** (TODO: Write this instructional post) on how I set it up._
+You can check out [this video](https://youtu.be/swP60uOM36A) on how I set it up._

 With this in place you'll no longer forget to do anything.